grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "No it clearly is not.
 I will adjust the payment based on your delivery."
 He scribbled some figures with his pencil on the clipboard for a minute and showed it to Hemi.
 "Does that look right?"

 Hemi nodded when he saw that the amount agreed with the calculations he had previously done himself in his head.
-The dock boss emptied a heavy leather sack of coins onto a crate in front of them and counted out and arranged stacks of coins.
+The dock boss emptied a heavy leather sack of coins onto a crate in front of them and counted out and arranged stacks.
 When he finished counting, with Hemi double checking every stack of coins, Hemi swept all the stacks off the crate with one swipe of his big hand into a canvas bag he pulled from the inside pocket of his tweed jacket.
 Hemi thanked the dock boss gruffly.
-As he and Shakes walked back to the _Prospect_ Hemi counted out Shakes second deck-hand share he was owed.
+As he and Shakes walked back to the _Prospect_, Hemi counted out Shakes second deck-hand share he was owed.
 They agreed to leave the payment for the modifications for the _Gnat_ for a later time when Shakes could figure the cost more precisely.

 They had just stepped onto the dock when Shakes shaded his eyes and looked far up the channel that led to the dock.
 "What the fuck is going on up there?"